 - Support the effort by tutoring, helping with public transportation, being a friend, shopping, among other activities.

 - Job Networking, such as providing refugees with leads into companies that have an opening in which a skilled refugee could get work (via our congregants).
 JFCS-East Bay can provide us job skills of refugees as well as what type of jobs that are able to do.

-Unity Group: Congregation Emanu-El works together with First African Methodist Episcopal (AME) Zion Church to sponsor an African American Jewish Unity Group that meets monthly.
-The purpose of the group is twofold: First, to create opportunities for members of the African American community and Jewish community to come together and deepen relationships between members of our community.
-Second, to identify a project or projects to increase racial justice in our Bay Area community.
-If you are interested in joining the Unity Group as a congregant, please contact Rabbi Beth Singer’s assistant, Saundrah Anjali.
+Congregation Emanu-El works together with leaders in the African American community to sponsor a monthly African American-Jewish Unity Group.
+The purpose of the group is to create opportunities for members of the African American community and Jewish community to come together and deepen relationships between members of our community and to identify a project to increase racial justice in our Bay Area community.

 Advocate for Bail Reform with the Unity Group

 This year, the Unity Group will partner with other organizations to push for bail reform legislation in California.
 We believe that this legislation, if passed, will make an enormous difference in the lives of many poor people and people of color.
 We would love to have you join us in this effort.
 You are welcome to come to meetings simply to learn more about the topic and then you can decide how involved you do or do not want to be.